Applicability

 Step 3: Obtain the connection information of OceanBase Database

-Contact the deployment personnel or administrator of OceanBase Database to obtain the database connection string.
+Contact the deployment engineer or administrator of OceanBase Database to obtain the connection string.

 mysql -h$host -P$port -u$user_name -p$password -D$database_name